skvamme/pico_atlast/README.md

 Take a look at https://github.com/skvamme/atlast for some example forth code, coded for the pigpio library.
 API names and functions are very similar to the pico C API.

+If you want to try sixel graphics, upgrade your Xterm to the latest version (where sixel graphics is enabled by default).
+Add a file .Xresources to your home directory with the following line: xterm*decTerminalID: vt340

+In xterm connect to the pico with oc -l /dev/ttyACM0 -s 115200 Type run

 Read the PICO documentation for the C/C++ API for a detailed description of each function.

 Defined words: